Software-Cat/AutoFlowMetropolis/README.md

 1. You can check out the scripts implemented in C# at [/Assets/WebSocketTraffic](https://github.com/Software-Cat/AutoFlowMetropolis/tree/main/Assets/WebSocketTraffic).
 They are highly readable even without Unity experience.
 2. You can check out some photos of the Unity project in our design document, or our video.

+---

+## Important Files

+### `Intersection.cs`

+Handles full intersection simulation with light phases and cycles.

+### `Vehicle.cs`

+Represents the vehicle, with behaviors for autonomous driving following AutoFlow given path, stopping at lights, stopping when other vehicles block the path, etc.

+### `WebSocketManager.cs`

+Handles communication over the network (with remote servers or running localhost).